 What is blue light, anyway?

 And, not all blue light is bad.
-The sun’s blue light gives us energy, helps us stay alert during the day, aids in memory and cognitive function and elevates mood.
+The sun’s blue light in the blue-turquoise range gives us energy, helps us stay alert during the day, aids in memory and cognitive function and elevates mood.

 On the spectrum of visible light, each color of light has a particular wavelength — it’s what makes red look red and blue look blue.
 The wavelengths range from 380 nanometers (nm) on the blue end of the spectrum to about 700 nm on the red end.
 The smaller the number, the shorter the wavelength, Shorter wavelengths have higher energy and therefore more potential for damage.

-How do blue light blocking glasses work?
+How do blue light filtering glasses work?

 There are clear and amber-tinted lenses available.
-The clear lenses block only a portion of the blue light spectrum (about 400 to 440 nm), typically around 20% to 40%.
-However, since these shorter wavelengths are likely the most damaging, that may be all you need.
+The clear lenses filter only a portion of the blue light spectrum (about 400 to 440 nm), typically around 20% to 40%.
+However, since these shorter wavelengths have higher energy, that may be all you need.

-How to test blue light blocking lenses
+How to test blue light filtering lenses

-If you have top-rated blue light blocking glasses, or a blue light blocking coating on your prescription glasses, don’t be surprised if your glasses fail these tests.
-Failure does not mean they are not effectively blocking the blue light wavelengths they were designed to stop.
+If you have top-rated blue light filtering glasses, or a blue light filtering coating on your prescription glasses, don’t be surprised if your glasses fail these tests.
+Failure does not mean they are not effectively filtering the blue light wavelengths they were designed to filter.